|WV.gov | Administration | Purchasing | News|

 Commodities and Services (Section 9 of Purchasing Division Procedures

 Agency-Designated Procurement Officers have received notice of the proposed list of non-competitive, exempt commodities and services, in accordance with the West Virginia Code §5A-3-10 and the West Virginia Code of State Rules §148-1-4.
 Please note the list linked below for public review, which will become effective on July 1, 2015.

 Purchasing Division Launches Page Focusing on Upcoming Procurement-Procedure Changes

 The West Virginia Purchasing Division has created a new section of its website, WVPurchasing.gov, intended to help inform vendors doing business with the State of West Virginia of upcoming changes to state procurement procedures following the implementation of the Vendor Self-Service module of the new wvOASIS ERP system.
 The wvOASIS Procurement page is aimed specifically at our active vendor community that might currently be using the West Virginia Purchasing Bulletin to learn of advertised solicitations, participating in the competitive bid process, or maintaining an active Vendor Registration file with the West Virginia Purchasing Division.

-The wvOASIS Procurement page will be updated by the Purchasing Division as we approach the June 2014 launch date of the VSS module.
-Please check throughout spring and summer 2014 for information that will assist your company with the upcoming transition.
+The wvOASIS Procurement page will be updated by the Purchasing Division.
+Please check repeatedly for information that will assist your company with the ongoing transition.
 For more information on the wvOASIS project, visit wvOASIS.gov.

 New Surplus Property Operations Manual Posted